Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 As she said, yeah, you have the freedom to protest, but just because you have the freedom doesn't mean you have to use it whenever.

-Now, this is amazing in and of itself to just watch a government official justify using such distorted twisted reasoning.
+Now, this is amazing in and of itself to just watch a government official justify using such distorted, twisted reasoning, arresting people for peacefully protesting, a major policy of the government.

-Look at her just a decade ago.
+Look at her just a decade ago from Foreman Films.

-From uh Foreman Films, this is her at a rally speaking in defense of Palestinians.
+This is her at a rally speaking in defense of Palestinians.

 So many of the MPs, particularly on the government benches, had to stand up and say, I have received many emails from my constituents about this issue.